nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Task index does not exist in the list of tasks
+The new title, description, deadline, status or priority provided for the task is invalid
     * 1a1.
+HEY MATEz shows an error message
+* 1b.
+Task index does not exist in the currently displayed list of tasks
+    * 1b1.
 HEY MATEz shows an error message

 Use case ends.